OpenINF/wg-a-team/README.md

 to improving the quality and productivity of engineering at OpenINF.
 Working with others in a responsive and agile manner, we strive to be a model of open development.
-We create, maintain, and extend a diverse array of sustainable tools and systems that make and deliver information on the quality of OpenINF's products and enhance the impact and effectiveness of the OpenINF community.
+We create, maintain, and extend a diverse array of sustainable tools and systems that make and deliver information on the quality of OpenINF’s products and enhance the impact and effectiveness of the OpenINF community.

 ## Connecting with the Team